DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-3-mentor-materials.md

 ### Activating the learning (5 minutes)

-This topic focuses on checking pupils’ prior knowledge and understanding during lessons.
+This topic focuses on checking pupils' prior knowledge and understanding during lessons.

-Pose the question: from the knowledge you have developed so far, why is checking pupils’ prior knowledge and understanding during lessons important?
+Pose the question: from the knowledge you have developed so far, why is checking pupils' prior knowledge and understanding during lessons important?

 Answers might include: